 Sanctions can generally be divided into two categories: so-called “primary” sanctions and “secondary” sanctions.
 Primary sanctions apply to US persons or in situations where there is a US nexus, such as involvement by a US person, US-originating goods, or a transaction taking place within the US.
 Secondary sanctions authorize OFAC or the State Department to threaten sanctions on a person, including a non-US person, for specified activity.
 These sanctions are intended to discourage non-US persons from engaging in certain transactions even if the transaction has no US nexus (and is thus not subject to primary sanctions).

 Sanctions are a strict liability regime.
 While the fact of a violation (without proof of fault or intent) results in civil liability, OFAC does take fault and intent into consideration when deciding on the penalty to be imposed.
-For more, see the OFAC Principles of Enforcement topic in the Sanctions Enforcement section.
+For more, see here.
 Persons and entities face criminal liability for “willful” violations, attempts to violate, conspiracies to violate, or causing a violation of, any license, order, regulation or prohibition under US law.
 Potential penalties include imprisonment and monetary fines.1

 1 50 USC § 1705.